Wednesday, July 31, 2013

 Kafka was born on 3 July 1883 into a Jewish German-speaking family in Prague, then part of the Austro-Hungarian empire.
 He had two brothers, both of whom died very young, and three sisters.
 He grew up fearing his father to the point of stuttering in his presence, but, nevertheless, continued to live at home for much of his adult life.
 He trained as a lawyer at the University of Prague and then was employed by the Worker’s Accident Insurance Institute, a job which he hated.
 Suffering from insomnia, he began writing at night.
 He was chronically ill with different complaints, including tuberculosis (diagnosed in 1917) which eventually killed him.

 In 1902 Kafka met Max Brod and they would remain friends throughout Kafka’s life.
 He was engaged twice, to Felice Bauer and Julie Wohryzek, and, in the early 1920s, he fell in love with a married Czech writer Milena Jesenská Pollak.
 In the last year of his life, he met Dora Diamant, a Zionist and moved to Berlin to live with her.
 However, he returned to Prague, and then died in 1924, aged but 40, at a sanatorium near Vienna.
-Further biographical information is available from Wikipedia, The Kafka Project, The Modern World, or Kafka Online.
+Further biographical information is available from Wikipedia, The Kafka Project, or Kafka Online.

 Though he was reluctant to publish his writing, and indeed published very little in his lifetime, Kafka is a giant in the literature world.
 His reputation stems largely from very few extraordinary novels - Der Process (The Trial), Das Schloss (The Castle), Amerika - which Brod published soon after his friend’s death.
 Kafka had left instructions for Brod to destroy all his written works, but Brod chose to ignore the request.
 Also among Kafka’s writings was a hoard of diaries.
 These were not translated and published in English until 1948-1949, when Secker & Warburg brought out two volumes (The Diaries of Franz Kafka 1910-1913, The Diaries of Franz Kafka 1914-1923) as translated by Joseph Kresh and Martin Greenberg.
 A one volume edition was published in 1964 by Peregrine Books.